Service System Procedures for CPS Caseworkers and Supervisors

 CPS caseworkers or providers contracting with DFPS may forward the information listed below directly to YFT when a child’s ALOC has expired or will expire AND YFT is not scheduled to conduct a utilization review within the next 30 days.
 CPS caseworkers may email YFT at email@example.com to confirm the UR review schedule.

-•Progress and therapy notes, and school records for the previous 30 days, and
+♦ Progress and therapy notes, and school records for the most current 60 days

-•Serious incident and seclusion reports for the previous 30 days
+♦ Serious incident and seclusion reports for the most current 60 days

 Non-Scheduled URs are usually completed within 10 working days.
 The Service Authorization is available within the child’s IMPACT record, which is loaded into IMPACT on the date the review is completed.